-The functionality of aluminium within the aerospace was thought about before the industry even existed.
-Due to its light weight and durability it was the ideal solution to creating a lightweight, yet strong frame, but before electrolysis, manufacturing with aluminium was expensive and limited to smaller pieces.
+The functionality of aluminium within aerospace was thought about before the industry even existed.
+Due to its light weight and durability, it was the ideal solution to creating a lightweight yet strong frame.
+However, before electrolysis, manufacturing with aluminium was expensive and limited to smaller pieces.

 If you are looking to get bespoke pieces for use within the aerospace industry, or for any other use, get in touch with us today.
 We are always glad to help and our highly skilled and experienced team can help your ideas become reality.